ubogdan/ESXiCertificateManager/README.md

 # Usage
-Please not this is work in progress and it require .letsencript file in your home dir.
+Note: this is work in progress with possible overnight breaking changes.

 1. Install for Go by using:
 ```